pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

 a `name`, which is how you will identify your pipeline. **Your pipeline will also automatically create an output repo with the same name**.
 The `transform` section allows you to specify the docker image you want to use.
-In this case, `pachyderm/opencv` is the docker image (defaults to DockerHub as the registry), and the entry point is `edges.py`.
+In this case, `pachyderm/opencv:1.0` is the docker image (defaults to DockerHub as the registry), and the entry point is `edges.py`.
 The input section specifies repos visible to the running pipeline, and how to process the data from the repos. **Commits to these repos will automatically trigger the pipeline to create new jobs to process them**.
 In this case, `images` is the repo, and `/*` is the glob pattern.

-The glob pattern defines how the input data will be transformed into datums if you want to distribute computation. `/*` means that each file can be processed individually, which makes sense for images.
+The glob pattern defines how the input data will be transformed into **datums** if you want to distribute computation. `/*` means that each file can be processed individually, which makes sense for images.
 Glob patterns are one of the most powerful features in Pachyderm.